happylance/countdown/README.md

 Here's a screenshot at bottom left corner when Terminal app is in background and Safari app is in foreground.

 ![Background](/images/screenshot2_countdown.png)

+### Advanced Usage
+[countdown.sh](https://github.com/happylance/Scripts/blob/master/countdown.sh) supports customized work period and break period.
+For example, if user wants to work for 40 minutes and then take a break for 5 minutes, the following command should work.
+` ./countdown.sh 40 5`